top of page

 5. Pralaya Pradosham

-Paksha Pradosham: It comes on the 13th tithi (trayodashi) of the waxing lunar cycle.
+Paksha Pradosham: It occurs on the 13th tithi (trayodashi) of both shukla and krishna paksha.

-Monthly Pradosham: It comes on the 13th tithi (trayodashi) of the waning lunar cycle.
+Monthly Pradosham: It occurs on the 13th tithi (trayodashi) of the krishna paksha (waning lunar cycle).

-Maha Pradosham: Trayodashi falling on a Saturday is referred to as Maha Pradosham.
-It is derived from the fact that the legend associated with Pradosham occurred on a Saturday (aka Shani Pradosham).
+Maha Pradosham: 13th tithi (trayodashi) falling on a Saturday is called Maha Pradosham.
+It is derived from the fact that puranic accounts of Halahal story was associated with the Pradosham occurred specifically on a Saturday.
+Hence, pradosham occurring on a Saturday is referred to as Maha Pradosham aka Shani Pradosham.

-Pralaya Pradosham: Pralaya means “end”.
-In vedic puranas the term Pralaya is used to denote the ending of the final age when all living beings will look towards Lord Shiva to save them.
+Pralaya Pradosham: Pralaya means “destruction”.
+In the puranas, the term pralaya denotes the end of time when all living beings will look toward Lord Shiva to save them.
 This time is called Pralaya Pradosham.

-The method of prayer, or pooja vidhi is as follows: Begin by taking a bath in the morning before sunrise and then worship Lord Nandi and Shiva by chanting their mantra 108 times.
+The method of prayer, or pooja vidhi is as follows: Begin by taking a bath in the morning at sunrise and worship Lord Nandi with Shiva by chanting their mantra 108 times.
 Start the fast (vrat) from then on and continue it till the end of the pooja at Pradosham time.
-In the evening, perform Shiva and Nandi pooja by lighting a diya and pouring milk over the Shivlingam and Nandi while chanting the mantra.
-You may also offer honey, sandalwood paste, curd, vibhuti (ash), Indian bael, rice, fruits, and other items, but milk is considered the most important as it symbolizes purity.
-Light an incense and chant the mantra 108 times once again.
-Finally, end the vrat after the pooja by eating the offerings.
+The pooja shall be performed by lighting a diya and pouring milk (abhishekam) over Shivling and Nandi (while reciting the mantra).
+You may also perform honey abhishekam, sandalwood paste (chandan), curd, vibhuti (ash) and bilva leaves.
+After the abhishekam you can offer fruits, incenses and aarti to finish the pooja.
+Eat the offerings after the aarti to conclude the fast.

 Nandi Mantra: Om Namo Nandikeshwaraya Namah